sirion/static-gallery/README.md

 # static-gallery

 ## Create static image galleries for the web

-Use the `bin/generate-gallery` executable to generate a gallery that can be served on webserver using only static resources.
+Use the `static_gallery` executable to generate a gallery that can be served on a webserver or a USB stick using only static resources.

-the `bin` folder contains compiled executables for linux, mac and windows.

-## `generate-gallery` command
+## static_gallery command

-Usage:

-	generate-gallery -output foldername -template path/to/template path/to/collection(s)
+	Generate a static picture gallery using the given template Generates a static gallery from the given inputs.

+	For each collection the options --input --background and --title should be set.

+	The number of directories for --input and --background and the --title options should match.
+If only one background option is given, the pictures in that folder will be used for all collections.

+	Examples:

+	- static_gallery -i dir1 -b dir2 -t \"Collection 01\" -i dir3 -b dir4 -t \"Collection 02\" -o outdir - gallery -i dir1 -b dir2 -t \"Pictures\" -o outdir

+	USAGE:
+		static_gallery [FLAGS] [OPTIONS] --output &lt;output-dir\&gt; --template &lt;template-dir&gt;

+	FLAGS:
+		-c, --clean
+				Whether to clear the output irectory

+		-a, --archive
+				Whether to create an archive (downloadable zip-file) with the original pictures

+		-h, --help
+				Prints help information

+		-V, --version
+				Prints version information

+		-v, --verbose
+				Increases the log level.
+By default only errors are shown.
+Levels: Error, Warning, Info, Debug

+	OPTIONS:
+		-b, --background &lt;background-dirs&gt;...
+				The input directories for the background images

+			--background-size <background-size>
+				The size of the backgroun picture versions [default: 2560x1440]

+		-t, --title <collection-titles>...
-The path must be a folder directly containing the background images and a folder containing images for each collection.
+				The input directories for the background images

-The following options must be provided:

-	-output string
-		Directory where the generated gallery is written to -template string
-		Directory containing the template

-The following options can be changed:

-	-backgroundSize string
-		Maximum size of display pictures (default "2560x1440") -displaySize string
+			--display-size <display-size>
-		Maximum size of display pictures (default "2560x1440") -thumbSize string
+				The size of the display picture versions [default: 2560x1440]
-		Maximum size of thumbnail pictures (default "960x540")

-	-optimize
-		Embed JavaScript and CSS into the HTML file and remove comments
+		-i, --input <input-dirs>...
+				The input directories for the picture collections

+			--jpeg-quality <jpeg-quality>
+				Quality of the output images 1-100 [default: 75]

+		-o, --output <output-dir>
+				The output directory for the generated gallery

+			--resize-method <resize-method>
+				Image resize method.
+Valid methods: "lanczos3", "gaussian", "nearest", "cubic", "linear" [default: lanczos3]

+		-p, --template <template-dir>
+				The directory of the template to be used for the gallery

+			--threads <threads>
+				Number of concurrent threads to use for image resizing.
+If set to 0 it uses the number of available logical cores [default: 0]
+			--thumb-size <tumb-size>
+				The size of the small picture versions (thumbnails) [default: 960x540]

 ## Available templates